shaunm99/docs.particular.net/tutorials/nservicebus-101/lesson-1/tutorial.md

 snippet:Transport

-This setting defines the [**transport**](/nservicebus/transports/) that NServiceBus will use to send and receive messages. `MsmqTransport` is the only transport available within the core library.
-All other transports require additional NuGet packages.
+This setting defines the [**transport**](/nservicebus/transports/) that NServiceBus will use to send and receive messages.
+We are using the `SqlServerTransport` from the **NServiceBus.SqlServer** NuGet package as it only has a dependency on SQL Server.
+Other transports require different NuGet packages.

-The [**MSMQ transport**](/nservicebus/msmq/) is the default setting, so we technically don't need this line at all.
-For now, it's good to make the choice of transport explicit within our code.
+snippet:ConnectionString

+This setting allows the transport to connect to our SQL Server instance.
+Note that the connection string shown assumes the use of SQL Server Express.
+You may need to change the connection string as appropriate to connect to your SQL Server instance.

 #### Serializer